fatemehdoudi/fatemehdoudi.github.io/_pages/about.md

 You can download my CV from **[here](Resume.pdf)**.

 ## News
+- **[Jan 2026]**: Our paper *“Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models”* has been accepted to ICLR 2026.
 - **[Dec 2025]**: Our paper *“PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems”* has been accepted for publication in **IEEE Transactions on Power Systems**.
 - **[May 2025]**: Our paper “Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models” is now available on arXiv!
 - **[Dec 2024]**:Our paper “PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems” is now on arXiv!